Sikkim Women's Football League

-The Sikkim Women's Super League is the top division of women's football league in the Indian state of Sikkim.
+The Sikkim Women's Football League, earlier known as Sikkim Women's Super League, is the top division of women's football league in the Indian state of Sikkim.
 The league is organised by the Sikkim Football Association (SFA), the official football governing body of the state.

 The inaugural season was held in 2023 and was won by SSA Soreng.

 Format

 The league features six teams, namely Young Girls FC, Pakyong United FC, Northerners Girls FC, Soreng Girls Academy, Dentam Girls Academy and Southerners Girls.
 The league offers women players the opportunity to excel and gain recognition.
 Teams are allowed a maximum of 25 players, including five players from outside the state.
 The league is designed for each team to play at least five matches.
 The winners of the Sikkim Women’s Super League will be nominated to participate in the IWL 2nd Division.

+The 2026 edition also included teams from neighbouring North Bengal, making Sikkim one of the few states in India to feature outstation clubs in their domestic league.

 Venue

 All inaugural season matches were held at Paljor Stadium.

 Teams

-Teams participating in the 2023 season:
+Teams participating in the 2026 season: